T-Pau/Anykey/Documentation/Commodore PET.md

 ![](Anykey%20PET%20Graphics%2040.png)

-This version requires at least 8k RAM and supports only 40 columns mode and calculator or graphcis style keyboards.
+This version requires at least 8k RAM and supports only 40 columns mode and calculator or graphics style keyboards.

 - PET 2001 with at least 8k RAM
 - CBM 3008